 Why Cold Drinks Make You Worse in Summer: The Korean Medicine Logic of Heat Tolerance

-• The Korean medicine approach to summer heat management is counterintuitive: cooling the body with cold foods and drinks worsens heat tolerance by impairing the digestive fire that the body depends on to convert food into the energy needed to manage heat.
+• The Korean medicine approach to everyday summer fatigue is counterintuitive: routinely cooling the body with very cold foods and drinks can worsen heat tolerance by impairing the digestive fire the body relies on to convert food into usable energy.

-• The classical principle of “fighting fire with fire” — using warm, acrid foods to drive heat outward and promote sweating — is physiologically rational and consistent with what we now understand about thermoregulatory mechanisms.
+• The classical idea of supporting outward heat dissipation — using warm, mildly acrid foods to promote sweating — is physiologically rational and consistent with how thermoregulation actually works.

-• The spleen-stomach system is the most vulnerable organ cluster during summer heat, and protecting digestive function is the primary clinical intervention for heat-related fatigue and summer illness.
+• The spleen-stomach system is the most vulnerable organ cluster during summer, and protecting digestive function is a primary intervention for heat-related fatigue and late-summer illness.

-• Genuine heat tolerance is built through constitutional strength over seasons, not managed through moment-to-moment cooling — the patient who dreads summer every year has a constitutional pattern that requires attention, not just summer coping strategies.
+• Genuine heat tolerance is built through constitutional strength across seasons, not managed through moment-to-moment cooling — the person who dreads summer every year has a constitutional pattern worth addressing, not just summer coping strategies.

-Every summer, I see the same pattern in my clinic: patients who have spent the hottest months consuming cold drinks, ice cream, chilled smoothies, and air-conditioned environments, and who arrive in late summer or early autumn fatigued, digestively disturbed, and frequently ill.
-The conventional instinct — cool down a hot body — has, paradoxically, made their heat experience worse.
+With that said: every summer, I see the same pattern in my clinic.
+Patients who have spent the hottest months on cold drinks, ice cream, chilled smoothies, and air-conditioned environments arrive in late summer or early autumn fatigued, digestively disturbed, and frequently unwell.
+The conventional instinct — cool down a hot body — has, for them, paradoxically made the season harder.

-Korean medicine’s approach to summer heat is built on a different physiological logic, one that has been refined over centuries of clinical observation and that I find consistently more effective than the cooling-first approach.
+Korean medicine’s approach to summer heat is built on a different physiological logic, one refined over centuries of clinical observation that I find consistently useful alongside common-sense heat precautions.

-The spleen-stomach system in Korean medicine — the organ cluster responsible for digestion, nutrient absorption, and the conversion of food into usable Qi — requires warmth to function optimally.
-Classical texts describe the digestive system as a “cauldron” that must be kept warm to process food effectively; cooling the cauldron slows and impairs the transformation process, producing incomplete digestion, fluid accumulation, and the fatigue that follows poor nutrient absorption.
+The spleen-stomach system in Korean medicine — the organ cluster responsible for digestion, nutrient absorption, and the conversion of food into usable Qi — functions best with warmth.
+Classical texts describe the digestive system as a “cauldron” that must be kept warm to process food effectively; chronically cooling the cauldron slows the transformation process, producing incomplete digestion, fluid accumulation, and the fatigue that follows poor nutrient absorption.

-During summer, when external heat is high, the body is simultaneously managing thermal load and sustaining all other physiological functions.
-This is a period of high energetic demand.
-If the digestive system is compromised by excessive cold intake — cold drinks, raw foods, ice cream — the body’s capacity to generate Qi from food is impaired precisely when it needs that Qi most.
+During summer, the body is simultaneously managing thermal load and sustaining all other physiological functions — a period of high energetic demand.
+If the digestive system is persistently chilled by excessive cold intake, the body’s capacity to generate Qi from food is impaired precisely when it needs that Qi most.

-The result is the paradox that many patients experience: they feel worse in summer despite or because of their cooling strategies.
-The cold drinks provide momentary temperature relief but produce sustained digestive fatigue.
-The chilled smoothies load the digestive system with raw, cold material it struggles to process in an already-challenged state.
+The result is the paradox many patients experience: they feel worse across the season despite their cooling habits.
+Iced drinks provide momentary temperature relief but, in excess, produce sustained digestive fatigue.
 The result is the triad of summer fatigue, loose stools, and poor appetite that Korean medicine has described under the concept of “summer injury” (暑傷) for centuries.

 The Classical Approach: Warmth Within Heat

-This is expressed clinically in several specific recommendations.
-Warm or room-temperature drinks are preferred to ice-cold drinks, because they do not suppress digestive fire.
-Cooked, easily digestible foods are favored over raw, cold foods, which require more digestive energy to process.
-Mildly warming or acrid condiments — ginger, garlic, green onion — are used in cooking not to increase heat but to support circulation and promote the outward movement of heat through the body’s surface, facilitating the natural thermoregulatory process of sweating.
+This is expressed in several specific habits.
+Warm or room-temperature drinks are preferred to ice-cold ones for everyday hydration, because they do not suppress digestive fire (this is about routine sipping, not about replacing fluids during heat stress).
+Cooked, easily digestible foods are favored over large quantities of raw, cold food.
+Mildly warming, acrid condiments — ginger, garlic, green onion — are used in cooking not to add heat but to support circulation and the outward movement of heat through the body’s surface, which is what sweating accomplishes.

-The classical summer tonic concept — represented by formulas like Saengmaek-san (生脈散, a combination of ginseng, ophiopogon, and schisandra) — addresses the specific depletion that sustained heat creates: loss of fluids through sweating, depletion of Qi through thermal effort, and the Yin exhaustion that prolonged heat produces in constitutionally susceptible individuals.
-This formula both replenishes what summer depletes and supports the body’s capacity to manage continued heat exposure.
+The classical summer tonic concept — represented by formulas such as Saengmaek-san (生脈散, a combination of ginseng, ophiopogon, and schisandra) — addresses the specific depletion that sustained heat creates: loss of fluids through sweating, depletion of Qi through thermal effort, and the Yin exhaustion that prolonged heat produces in susceptible individuals.
+It is worth being clear that such a tonic is not a universal summer supplement: it contains warming ginseng and suits some constitutions while being inappropriate for others, so it is a matter for a qualified clinician to match and prescribe, not something to self-administer.

 Constitutional Differences in Heat Tolerance

-Constitutions with naturally strong Yang energy — those who tend toward heat, redness, strong digestion, and outward expression — often thrive in summer.
-Their constitutional warmth is well-matched to the external environment, and the cooling effects of summer fruits and increased fluid intake are genuinely beneficial for them, helping to moderate the Yang excess that their constitution predisposes toward.
+Constitutions with naturally strong Yang energy — those who tend toward heat, redness, strong digestion, and outward expression — often do well in summer.
+Their constitutional warmth is well-matched to the external environment, and the cooling effects of summer fruits and increased fluid intake are genuinely beneficial for them, helping to moderate the Yang excess their constitution predisposes toward.

-Constitutions with naturally weaker Yang energy — those who tend toward coldness, pale complexion, fatigue, and sluggish digestion — struggle most in summer, for reasons that are paradoxical from the outside but internally consistent.
-Their digestive fire is already marginal; the cold foods of summer and the air-conditioned environments that provide relief suppress it further.
-Summer for these patients requires active protection of the digestive Yang, not additional cooling.
+Constitutions with naturally weaker Yang energy — those who tend toward coldness, pale complexion, fatigue, and sluggish digestion — tend to struggle more, for reasons that are paradoxical from the outside but internally consistent.
+Their digestive fire is already marginal; large amounts of cold food and constant air-conditioning suppress it further.
+Summer for these patients calls for active protection of digestive Yang as well as sensible heat precautions.

-This constitutional variability explains why summer dietary advice cannot be universal.
-The ice-cold watermelon that refreshes a Yang-excess individual depletes a Yang-deficient one.
-Clinical advice must be tailored to the constitutional pattern, not applied uniformly from a generalized “summer health” framework.
+This constitutional variability is why summer dietary advice cannot be universal.
+The ice-cold watermelon that refreshes a Yang-excess individual can burden a Yang-deficient one.
+Advice is best tailored to the constitutional pattern rather than applied uniformly.

 Building Heat Tolerance Over Time

-The deeper clinical approach to summer heat is not seasonal management but constitutional strengthening through the cooler months.
-Patients who consistently struggle with summer are showing a constitutional vulnerability — typically inadequate Spleen-Stomach Qi and Yang, possibly combined with Qi deficiency that makes sustained thermal regulation physiologically costly.
+The deeper clinical approach to summer heat is not seasonal coping but constitutional strengthening through the cooler months.
+Patients who consistently struggle with summer are often showing a constitutional vulnerability — typically inadequate Spleen-Stomach Qi and Yang, sometimes combined with a broader Qi deficiency that makes sustained thermal regulation physiologically costly.

-The appropriate clinical intervention is a course of constitutional treatment through autumn and winter: strengthening the Spleen-Stomach system, building Qi reserves, and addressing any underlying depletion patterns before the following summer’s thermal demand arrives.
-Patients who undergo this kind of constitutional preparation consistently report better summer tolerance the following year — not because their environment has changed but because their physiological capacity to manage it has improved.
+The appropriate clinical intervention is a course of constitutional treatment through autumn and winter: supporting the Spleen-Stomach system, building Qi reserves, and addressing underlying depletion patterns before the following summer’s thermal demand arrives.
+Patients who undergo this kind of preparation frequently report better summer tolerance the following year — not because their environment has changed but because their physiological capacity to manage it has improved.

-Heat tolerance, like most measures of constitutional vitality, is built in the off-season.
+Heat tolerance, like most measures of constitutional vitality, is largely built in the off-season.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.